mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 			- Activator that stimulates gene expression
 			- CAP activated by cAMP
 			- **cAMP only abundant when glucose levels are low**
-		- This means that when glucose is present
+		- This means that when glucose is present and lactose is present, transcription levels are low because CAP not activated leading to RNA polymerase not binding
+	-